Can International Students Invest in the U.S. Stock Market?

 • Invest in ETFs and mutual funds – ETFs and mutual funds typically are portfolios of groups of stocks managed by brokerages that you can buy shares of.
 These stocks tend to be lower risk but tend to be safe investments with less trading volume needed.

-• Avoid day trading and high volume trading – You should try to minimize how many times you are buying/selling stocks – keeping it to a few trade per month/quarter.
+• Avoid day trading and high volume trading – You should try to minimize how many times you are buying/selling stocks – keeping it to a few trades per month/quarter.

-• Do not advertise or offer trading services – Pretty self-explanatory, but even advertising free trading services can border on the point where your trading can be considered.
+• Do not advertise or offer trading services – Pretty self-explanatory, but even advertising free trading services can border on the point where your trading can be considered employment.

 1. Choose a brokerage platform – Compare requirements from providers like Charles Schwab, Fidelity, or investment apps.
 Confirm whether they accept your identification documents.